richie-omondi/alx-high_level_programming/0x05-python-exceptions/README.md

 #  ```0x05-python-exceptions```

 Even if a statement or expression is syntactically correct, it may cause an error when an attempt is made to execute it.
-Errors detected during execution are called exceptions and are not unconditionally fatal: you will soon learn how to handle them in Python programs.
-Most exceptions are not handled by programs, however, and result in error messages.
+Errors detected during execution are exceptions and not unconditionally fatal: you will soon learn how to handle them in Python programs.
+However, most exceptions are not handled by programs and result in error messages.

+The `print()` function in Python displays a message to the screen or another output device.
+The message can be a string or any other object that can be converted into a string.
+The `print()` function has several optional parameters, such as `sep`, `end`, `file` and `flush`, that can change how the message is formatted and where it is sent.
+In this case, `print(“”)` is used to print an empty string, which means nothing will be displayed but a new line will be added at the end of the output.

+The `end` parameter in the `print()` function is used to specify what string should be added at the end of the output.
+By default, the `print()` function adds a newline character (`\n`) at the end, which means the next output will start on a new line.
+However, you can change this behavior by passing a different string to the `end` parameter.
+For example, if you use `end=“”`, then nothing will be added at the end of the output and the next output will continue on the same line.

 ## ```MANDATORY```